Hamster-Inside/ReDesignIT_PL/README.md

 My WWW site -> https://ReDesignIT.pl

-----> At the moment work in progress locally <---- Hope i will host it soon
+----> At the moment work in progress locally <---- Hope that I will host it soon